-COMPASS is a computer-adaptive college placement test that is untimed.
-The three-part exam (Math, Reading, and Writing) generally takes a minimum of two and a half hours to complete; however, any one part of the exam may take up to 90 minutes.
+COMPASS is a computer - adaptive college placement test that is untimed.
+The three -part exam (Math, Reading, and Writing) generally takes a minimum of two and a half hours to complete; however, any one part of the exam may take up to 90 minutes.

-Students with SAT or ACT scores should submit those scores to the Admissions Office before scheduling to take the COMPASS Exam.
-Documentation of minimum SAT (Math 400/Verbal & Critical Reading 430) or ACT (17) scores might exempt students from the COMPASS Exam.
-Performance on this exam will determine the ability or inability to take college level courses.
-The passing scores on the COMPASS Exam are:
+Performance on this exam will determine the ability or inability to enroll in college level courses.
+The passing scores on the COMPASS Exam are; Math-37, Reading-74 and English-60.

-- Math-37

-- Reading-74

-- English 60